python4mpia/python4mpia/pure_python/functions.rst

     def print_argument(x = 5):
         print x
-        return

 In this example, we have defined what the default value of the ``x`` variable in the function.
 If you try and call this function without any arguments, the default will be used.
 If you call it with an argument, the specified value will be used.

 .. admonition::  Exercise

     Write a function that prints out "The managing director of MPIA is [name]", where [name] is the argument that is given.
-If not argument is given, [name] should be the default string "Hans-Walter Rix".
+If no argument is given, [name] should be the default string "Hans-Walter Rix".
+If the argument "Thomas Henning" is given, the function should print "Thomas Henning was the managing director of MPIA last year".

 .. raw:: html